Steve Gohouri: Disappearance and death

 On 12 December 2015, Gohouri was declared missing after his family filed a missing person's report.
 He was last seen at TSV Steinbach's Christmas party, and was expected to visit his family in Paris, but never arrived.
 On 2 January 2016, German police confirmed that Gohouri had been found dead on New Year's Eve in the river Rhine near Krefeld.
+He had drowned.